-Subject to the recommended conditions and Legal Agreement, the proposal is considered to be acceptable for the reasons set out in the appraisal section of this report.
+Therefore as per the previous report and subject to the recommended conditions, the proposal is considered to be acceptable for the reasons set out in the appraisal section of this report.

 DESCRIPTION OF SITE AND CONTEXT

 The application site is located east of Macclesfield town centre, with a range of local shops and services nearby.
 East of the site is the Macclesfield Canal; whilst to the south is Buxton Road.
 To the west is a footpath with houses beyond; whilst to the north are car parks and the playing fields of Kings School.
 Bus stops on Buxton Road near the site give access to the town centre and Macclesfield railway station.